blynkkk/blynkkk.github.io/BlynkServer.md

 	```

 ## Advanced local server setup
-If you need more flexibility, you can extend server with more options by creating server.properties file in same folder as server.jar.
+If you need more flexibility, you can extend server functionality with more options by creating server.properties file in same folder as server.jar.
 Example could be found [here](https://github.com/blynkkk/blynk-server/blob/master/server/tcp-server/src/main/resources/server.properties).
 server.properties options: